-To be considered for honor roll, students must be taking a full schedule.
-Students who are taking a reduced course load pursuant to an agreed upon Section 504 plan or Individualized Education Plan (IEP) are eligible for honor roll.
+To be considered for honor roll, students must take a full schedule or a reduced schedule with administrative approval.
 Students must also meet the criteria listed below.
-Determination of honor roll is based upon "term" (marking period) grades.
-For seniors, one course may be graded "P".
-Students with "Incomplete" grades are ineligible for honor roll.
+Determination of honor roll is based upon posted term grades.

+Students with an Incomplete grade are ineligible for honor roll.